 At Daemen College we believe that adjunct or part time faculty serve a valuable purpose to our students.
 This belief is supported by semi-annual orientations designed to welcome new part time faculty to the college and support their essential tasks in the classroom.
 This event is co-sponsored by the Office of Information Technology and provides information on systems access, student support, faculty support, and classroom management.

-The Center for Excellence in Teaching and Learning highlights the expertise of our faculty by offering Faculty Teaching Circles.
+The Center for Excellence in Teaching and Learning highlights the expertise of our faculty by supporting Faculty Teaching Circles.
 These regular and informal discussions are led by experienced faculty and explore the joys and challenges of teaching across the disciplines, including special topics, techniques and research-based strategies.
-Many faculty enjoy attending these conversations and newer faculty are encouraged to attend as part of the New Faculty Experience.
-If you would like to suggest a topic for conversation, please contact Dr. Michael Berta.
+Many faculty enjoy attending these conversations and newer faculty are encouraged to attend as part of the New Faculty Experience but open to all faculty who want to take part.

 Group Instructional Feedback Technique (GIFT) is sometimes called Small Group Instructional Diagnosis (SGID).
 These facilitated and anonymous mid-semester interventions provide a valuable insight into what is happening in your classroom.
 Sessions typically take 20 or 30 minutes for an average size classroom.
 Faculty members meet with a GIFT Giver prior to the class meeting to review the questions and process.
 During the class, professors are excused from attending these sessions, while a trained GIFT Giver gathers information from students in an anonymous and safe environment for feedback.
 Afterwards the professor and GIFT Giver meet to discuss the results and review professional development resources which might assist in making continual improvement to the teaching practice of the faculty member.
 These events are held periodically throughout the year and faculty are encouraged to learn this technique as part of peer feedback throughout the college.